AadiVerma/SITESENTRY/README.md

 ## Current Status

 Please note that the extension is a work in progress and may have some errors.
 Certain planned features, such as customizable time restrictions and detailed weekly time visualization, are currently commented out and will be added in future updates.
-We appreciate your patience and feedback as we continue to improve the extension.

 ## Installation

 To install SiteSentry: